 Find a Real Estate Agent: Find a real estate agent who represents the buyer and who knows the areas that you’re looking to purchase a home in.
 The agent advertising a property or working at an open house is usually the “Listing Agent” and represents the seller.
 A "Buyer’s Agent" works just for you, the buyer and represents your best interest in the transaction.
 You always want someone who will represent your interests as the buyer, especially in such a large transaction as buying a home.

 Start Looking for Homes: Once you have your Verified Pre-Approval and have a Realtor, you can start shopping in your budget range, either through your agent or online.
-Think about how much house you'll need today and how much house you'll need in the future to determine the number of bedrooms, bathrooms, preferred location, size of property and the style of home that you want.
+Think about how many houses you'll need today and how many houses you'll need in the future to determine the number of bedrooms, bathrooms, preferred location, size of the property and the style of home that you want.
 Compare neighborhoods, school districts, and compare the value for the money.
 Look at as many homes as you need to before making the decision to buy.
 A good real estate agent may also know about homes that aren’t even on the market yet.
 These are called "pocket listings" and you may be able to get the jump on your competition.

 Yes.
 There are programs and products available for home buyers with new or limited credit profiles, especially for first-time home buyers.
 If you haven't established credit at all talk to an accountant or a Personal Mortgage Advisor on the best ways to start building credit.